oxford-pharmacoepi/BSSHStudyathon2021/README.md

-# BSSHStudyathon2021 8th September 2021, Oxford
+# BSSH Studyathon 8th September 2021, Oxford
 *An international study characterising patients undergoing surgery for wrist arthritis and its outcomes*

 There are 3 elements to this studyathon: